 The CLRC has a Standardized Patient Program, which provides students with opportunities to develop their clinical skills.
 Standardized patients are individuals carefully chosen to portray patients with specific medical conditions and includes individuals from infancy through retirement.
 A program application can be found at the bottom of this page.

-The CLRC specifically serves the College of Medicine, College of Nursing, Irma Lerma Rangel College of Pharmacy and School of Rural Public Health in Bryan-College Station, along with other health professionals associated with the Texas A&M Health Science Center.
+The CLRC specifically serves the College of Medicine and College of Nursing in Round Rock and Bryan-College Station, the Irma Lerma Rangel College of Pharmacy, School of Public Health and Texas A&M College of Veterinary Medicine in Bryan-College Station, as well as other health professionals associated with the Texas A&M Health Science Center.

 8447 State Highway 47, Suite 2006D